hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 following required fields:
 - `action` - Action enum, indicating the payload type
 - `org_id` - The Pike organization that is sending the payload
-- `public_key` - The public key of a Pike agent that is sending the payload
 - `timestamp` - Time the payload was created

 ```